eh3rrera/ocpj8-notes/06-Exceptions-and-Assertions/5-Test-invariants-by-using-assertions.md

 ````
 To disable assertions for the com.example.util package and all of its subpackages.

-But no all uses of assertions are considered appropiate.
+But no all uses of assertions are considered appropriate.
 Here are the rules:
-* Don't use assertions tovValidate arguments to a public method
+* Don't use assertions to validate arguments to a public method
 * Use assertions to validate arguments to a private method
 * Don't use assertions to validate command-line arguments
 * Use assertions, even in public methods, to check for cases that are never supposed to happen
-* Don't sse assert expressions that can cause side effects.
+* Don't use assert expressions that can cause side effects.
 For example:

   ````java
   private void m(List<Integer> l) {